buildacubesat/CubeSat-Resources/docs/getting-started/overview.md

 CubeSat projects usually fall into one of two categories: either you have a specific goal to achieve in orbit (e.g. a business case), or you're part of an academic program where the learning process is just as important as the outcome.
 In either case, it’s important to think of all parts of a CubeSat mission holistically, as they are interdependent:

+### Project Phases

+- Feasibility Study
+- Fundraising
-- Mission Development and Design
+- Mission Design and Development
+- Launch Provider Procurement
-- Flight Segment
+- Flight Segment Design and Development
-- Ground Segment
+- Ground Segment Design and Development
+- Mission Insurance Procurement (optional)
 - Regulatory Approval
-- Integration and Testing
+- Assembly, Integration and Testing
 - Launch
 - Operations

+### Milestones

+- [ ] Feasibility studies completed
+- [ ] Funding is secured
+- [ ] Preliminary Design Review (PDR) completed
+- [ ] Critical Design Review (CDR) completed
+- [ ] Flight/qualification hardware procured
+- [ ] Flight/qualification hardware tested
+- [ ] FlatSat testing completed
+- [ ] Functional tests performed at system level
+- [ ] Environmental tests performed at system level
+- [ ] Launch service provider selected and contract signed
+- [ ] Mission insurance policy secured (optional)
+- [ ] All regulatory approvals granted
+- [ ] Flight ready
+- [ ] Launch opportunity is secured
+- [ ] Launched
+- [ ] Commissioned
+- [ ] Entered Nominal Operations
+- [ ] Passivated
+- [ ] Deorbited

-A full CubeSat development project typically takes 1–2 years from initial planning to launch and operations.
+A full CubeSat development project typically takes 1-2 years or more from initial planning to launch and operations.
 That includes everything from prototyping and documentation to regulatory approvals and environmental testing.
+Most likely, the process will not be linear, and different aspects of your system will be in different stages.

 If your CubeSat mission is result-oriented, you probably have a payload that needs to reach orbit and send data back.
-In that case, it's advisable to source a bus with flight heritage—i.e. structure and subsystems that have been flight-proven—from an established vendor.
+In that case, it's advisable to source a bus with flight heritage – i.e. structure and subsystems that have been flight-proven – from an established vendor.
 Check out [SatSearch](https://satsearch.co/) and [CubeSat Shop](https://www.cubesatshop.com/) for help with sourcing.

 If your mission is process-oriented, you’re more likely to build a large portion of the flight segment yourself.
 This is absolutely feasible, but the process tends to be more iterative and may involve more work in integration, qualification, and testing.
-It’s common to build a FlatSat or engineering model first—a functional layout of all your subsystems on a testbench—for easier debugging and early verification.
+It’s common to build a FlatSat or engineering model first – a functional layout of all your subsystems on a testbench – for easier debugging and early verification.

 ## Launch Provider Procurement